w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 <%= activity_body %>
 {:/}

-The environment in which your websites are created and maintained have equally significant impact on their accessibility.
+The environment in which your websites are created and maintained has an equally significant impact on their accessibility.
 Also review these surrounding aspects, including:

 * How well authoring tools support you in creating and maintaining accessible content; for example, does the content management system (CMS) support your accessibility commitments?
 * What is the level of accessibility knowledge and expertise of the staff creating and maintaining your websites?
 How well is training support provided to improve the situation?